JustinTheWhale/PDF-Dark-Mode/README.md

 ### _*NOTE:*_ This project is going under significant changes!
 Stay tuned for updates!

-#### This is a python program that converts the white-space in PDF files to have a grey background.
-#### This program works best with non-handwritten PDF's and PDF's without any images.
+#### This is a python program that converts the white-space in PDF files to have a grey background and works best with non-handwritten PDF's and PDF's without any images.

 ## Installation
 * ### Windows